Tuesday, September 29th, 2015

 Many more events are around the corner!

-Did you know that southern Ontario has lost 72 per cent of its wetlands?
+Did you know southern Ontario has lost at least 72 per cent of its wetlands?

 - In some regions wetland loss is more than 90 per cent and the wetland habitat that remains is under increasing threat.